bryanlim1306/bryanlim1306/README.md

 - 👋 Hi, I’m @bryanlim1306
 - 👀 I’m interested in ...
 Data Science, Web UI
 - 🌱 I’m currently learning ...
 Python3, Java, CSS, HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Building, Python projects
-- 📫 How to reach me ... www.linkedin.com/in/bryanlim1306
+- 📫 Connect with me on Linkedin: www.linkedin.com/in/bryanlim1306

 <!---
 bryanlim1306/bryanlim1306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.